What Is AMPYRA?

 Walking — a meaningful difference

-In the clinical studies, people who walked faster, regardless of treatment, also reported improvements in their walking-related activities.† This was shown using the 12-Item Multiple Sclerosis Walking Scale (or MSWS-12).
+People who walked faster in the AMPYRA clinical trials, regardless of whether they were taking AMPYRA or placebo, also reported improvements in their walking-related activities.
+These improvements were based on the 12-Item Multiple Sclerosis Walking Scale (or MSWS-12).

 - Maintaining balance